junxit/us-congress-bills-116/bill.md

 - **(a)** *Definitions* In this Act:
   - **(1)** *Eligible entity* The term eligible entity means—
     - **(A)** a rural electric cooperative; or
-    - **(B)** a nonprofit organization working with at least 6 or more rural electric cooperatives.
+    - **(B)** a nonprofit organization working with at least 6 rural electric cooperatives.
-  - **(2)** *Energy storage* The term energy storage means the use of a system, equipment, facility, or technology that—
-    - **(A)** is capable of absorbing energy, storing that energy for a period of time, and dispatching the stored energy; and
+  - **(2)** *Energy storage* The term energy storage means the use of equipment or facilities relating to the electric grid that are capable of absorbing and converting energy, as applicable, storing the energy for a period of time, and dispatching the energy, that—
-    - **(B)**
-      - **(i)** uses a mechanical, electrochemical, or thermal process to store energy that—
-        - **(I)** was generated at an earlier time for use at a later time; or
+    - **(A)** use mechanical, electrochemical, biochemical, or thermal processes, to convert and store energy that was generated at an earlier time for use at a later time;
-        - **(II)** was generated from a mechanical process, and would otherwise be wasted, for delivery at a later time; or
+    - **(B)** use mechanical, electrochemical, biochemical, or thermal processes to convert and store energy generated from mechanical processes that would otherwise be wasted for delivery at a later time; or
-      - **(ii)** stores thermal energy for direct use for heating or cooling at a later time in a manner that avoids the need to use electricity at that later time, including the storage and use offered by a grid-enabled water heater.
+    - **(C)** convert and store energy in an electric, thermal, or gaseous state for direct use for heating or cooling at a later time in a manner that avoids the need to use electricity or other fuel sources at that later time, as is offered by grid-enabled water heaters.
-  - **(3)** *Island* The term island, with respect to a distributed generator or energy storage equipment, means that the generator or equipment continues to power a location in the absence of electric power from a primary source.
+  - **(3)** *Island* The term island mode means a mode in which a distributed generator or energy storage device continues to power a location in the absence of electric power from the primary source.
   - **(4)** *Microgrid* The term microgrid means an interconnected system of loads and distributed energy resources, including generators and energy storage devices, within clearly defined electrical boundaries that—
-    - **(A)** acts as a single controllable entity with respect to the grid; and
+    - **(A)** acts as a single controllable entity with respect to the electric grid; and
-    - **(B)** can connect and disconnect from the grid to operate in both grid-connected mode and island mode.
+    - **(B)** can connect to, and disconnect from, the electric grid to operate in both grid-connected mode and island mode.
   - **(5)** *Renewable energy source* The term renewable energy source has the meaning given the term in section 609(a) of the Public Utility Regulatory Policies Act of 1978 (7 U.S.C.
 918c(a)).
   - **(6)** *Rural electric cooperative* The term rural electric cooperative means an electric cooperative (as defined in section 3 of the Federal Power Act (16 U.S.C.
 796)) that sells electric energy to persons in rural areas.
   - **(7)** *Secretary* The term Secretary means the Secretary of Energy.